benhook1013/space-game/PLAN.md

 - `HasCollisionDetection` for collisions; `SpawnController` for spawns
 - Top‑down view with a simple parallax starfield background
 - Aim for 60 FPS and avoid heavy per‑frame allocations
+- Movement and animations should be time‑based using `dt` to stay consistent across frame rates

 ## 🎮 MVP